nrs-org/novelslop/content/vol_01/chap_16.typ

   "Right, isn't it?"
 Uta replied, "But don't tell anyone, won't you?
 Mona told me that I should not let too many people know this."

   "I swear that I won't let anyone else know this!"
-Rika formed an 'X' on her mouth, "Anyways, did you see that huge drama over Sumire-chan?"
+Rika cutely formed an 'X' with her fingers in front of her mouth, "Anyways, did you see that huge drama over Sumire-chan?"

   "She got caught with her boyfriend, right?"

   "Yes, that's it."
 Rika continued, "You see, the Internet is so stupid at times!
-She's just a seiyuu, so what's the problem of having a boyfriend."
+She's just a seiyuu, so what's the problem of having a boyfriend!"

   "Well, she does market herself as a pure idol, so..."